 “I think Louis James mentioned that uranium was exciting, and even Brien Lundin might have echoed the sentiments as well,” said Hodge in New Orleans.
 “I’ve been [saying] for a year and a half that uranium prices are going to rise, and uranium prices have been starting to rise for a year and a half now.”

 Market commentator Fulp offered his list of uranium stocks to watch, which includes Azarga Uranium (TSX:AZZ), Uranium Energy Corp.
 (NYSEAMERICAN:UEC) and Energy Fuels, all companies he owns shares in.

 As the saying goes, a rising tide lifts all boats, and the rising U3O8 could also have a positive effect on many of the stocks within the uranium space.
 Time will tell in 2019.

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Melissa Shaw, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Georgia Williams, hold no direct investment interest in any company mentioned in this article.

 The Investing News Network does not guarantee the accuracy or thoroughness of the information reported in the interviews it conducts.
 The opinions expressed in these interviews do not reflect the opinions of the Investing News Network and do not constitute investment advice.
 All readers are encouraged to perform their own due diligence.